 Contact an Employee Benefits Attorney for Assistance

 We recognize that the newly issued Disaster Relief rules are fairly complicated.
 At the same time, they offer considerable relief and flexibility for employee benefit plans.
-Please contact an employee benefits attorney, such as Emily Langdon, for additional details and assistance in understanding these rules.
+Please contact an employee benefits attorney for additional details and assistance in understanding these rules.

 Author: Emily Langdon

 Emily R. Langdon

 This article has been prepared for general information purposes and (1) does not create or constitute an attorney-client relationship, (2) is not intended as a solicitation, (3) is not intended to convey or constitute legal advice, and (4) is not a substitute for obtaining legal advice from a qualified attorney.
 Always seek professional counsel prior to taking action.